mauvilsa/nw-page-editor/README.md

 1. Download the NW.js package appropriate for your platform from http://nwjs.io/downloads.
-Extract it to a location where you store applications and move or copy or clone the files of this repository such that package.json is in the same directory as nw.exe.
+Extract it to a location where you store applications renaming the base directory to nw-page-editor.

+2. Move, copy or clone the files of this github repository such that the file package.json is in the same directory as nw.exe.

-2. Create a shortcut to nw.exe to ease opening of the app.
+3. Create a shortcut to nw.exe to ease opening of the app.
 In windows it is not possible to open files directly from the command line.